Read our article in the Ottawa Citizen.

 Strata Inc. follows a hacker going corporate, exploring the collision between our best intentions and the enticing compromises we make for success.

 As a teen, Victoria was an infamous hacker.
 Now a young adult, she has created a powerful virtual reality platform and has agreed to work for a giant tech corporation in order to bring that platform to a huge audience.
-As users plunge into, trip over, and run away from the new Internet reality of VR experiences, exploring online privacy, connection, security, and access, Victoria must choose: run the multinational responsible, or escape from her own invention.
+As users collide with the new Internet reality of VR experiences, exploring online privacy, connection, security, and access, Victoria must choose: run the multinational responsible, or escape from her own invention.

 Strata Inc. uses individual audience headphones, sound design, and mic’d actors to echo the transportational abilities of VR while creating an in-person communal experience of theatre.
 Strata Inc.’s sound design plays with the history of technological sounds, and uses glitch hop music to carry the audience through the play.
 Also heard exclusively through the headphones is the voice of Strata’s AI Assistant, who guides us through the play and interferes with the lives of the characters.